Switch Off Campaign

 Idling: the Myths and the Truth

 Why do we idIe?
-Well people will give many reasons but most are not valide as our myth busters show.
+People will give many reasons but most are not valid as our myth busters show....

 Did you know that pollution is greater inside a car than outside and children are at greater risk than adults.